-Emily Stern has been teaching, consulting, writing, and performing for nearly 25 years.
+Emily Stern — Intersectional Consulting LLC — has been teaching, consulting, writing, and performing for nearly 25 years.
 She consults locally and nationally for academic, diversity and equity, and Title IX programming, curriculum, and professional development, implementation, and facilitation, as well as creates and consults to implement original educational tools, including the El Corozón Deck, a bilingual educational tool designed to inspire critical thinking about social justice, community, and identity.
-Emily is the author of When Doves Cry, a memoir about her childhood and her mother’s death in 1993 from complications of HIV/AIDS, represented by Jet Literary.
+Emily is the author of This Is What It Sounds Like, a memoir about her childhood and her mother’s death in 1993 from complications of HIV/AIDS, represented by Jet Literary.

 She currently oversees the Santa Fe Community College’s Center for Diversity and Integrated Learning, and is Liberal Arts faculty.
 Previously, under a Title IV grant, she served as the head of curriculum for first year students and campus-wide integrative learning, during which, she was named Phi Theta Kappa’s “Teacher of the Year” for 2013-2014 and received a Presidential Diversity Advisory Committee Certificate of Excellence.
 In 2015, she was a panelist on “Entropy Magazine: A Case Study,” with Brooke Wonders, Barrett Warner, Sara Finnerty Turgeon, Nancy Jainchill at NonfictionNOW, and presented at the 2016 Teachers for Social Justice Conference and 2017 5th Annual CNM Conference on Teaching and Learning.

 Most recently, she co-presented at the 2017 Gender Odyssey Conference, and in Detroit, MI, at the 2017 Courageous Conversation National Summit, and in NM, at the We Are Seeds Ethnic Studies Summit.